Body Proportions Sequence

 Top of shoulder

-4. When they agree on what rules give consistent solutions, have them use it/them to put their dots onto the chart with the multiples of ten.
+22. When they agree on what rules give consistent solutions, have them use it to put their dots onto the chart with the multiples of ten.

-***** Depending on student interest 19 or 20 could be interchanged.******
+*** Depending on learners interest the following could be interchanged.***